 As a result of the legal action, Wong has back-paid the workers in full.

 Wage theft should be a criminal offence

-“Until we start locking up greedy bosses who deliberately steal from their workers, then wage theft will continue to run rampant – especially in industries like hospitality, fast food and retail,” he said.
+“Until we start locking up greedy bosses who deliberately steal from their workers, then wage theft will continue to run rampant,” he said.

-Australian Industry Group chief executive Innes Willox said very heavy penalties already exist for employers that deliberately underpay their employees and the Fair Work Ombudsman “is a well-resourced and effective regulator”.
+Australian Industry Group chief executive Innes Willox argues heavy penalties already exist for employers who deliberately underpay their employees.

 Mr Heffernan scoffed at Mr Willox’s position.

-“What else would Mr Willox suggest we call it when an employer steals money from their employees other than theft – it is theft, and it should be dealt with by the criminal justice system, just like all other forms of theft,” he said.
+“What else would Mr Willox suggest we call it when an employer steals money from their employees other than theft?” he asked.

-The Fair Work Ombudsman is seeking court orders requiring Mr Wong to complete its online workplace relations training.
+Additionally, Fair Work is seeking court orders requiring him to complete workplace relations training.

 The Federal Circuit Court has listed the matter for directions hearing on 3 May.